AdamJSc/imgnheap/README.md

 ## About

-Bulk-process your heap of images into lovely subfolders, by way of a local Web UI
+Bulk-process your heap of images into lovely sub-folders, by way of a local Web UI

 ## Requirements